16 Christmas Movie Locations That Exist in Real Life

 Rothenburg ob der Tauber, Germany

-The visually amazing Nutcracker and the Four Realms, based on the classic Christmas ballet and in theaters now, is a mix of real locations in London, studio sets, and CGI.
+The visually amazing Nutcracker and the Four Realms, based on the classic Christmas ballet, which came out in 2018, is a mix of real locations in London, studio sets, and CGI.
 But even settings created by movie magic drew inspiration from real-life: Both the Land of the Snowflakes and the Land of Sweets look exactly like the Bavarian town of Rothenburg ob der Tauber (here’s a side-by-side comparison).
 In addition, the palace was clearly inspired by the Russian architecture of Moscow’s St. Basil’s Cathedral.
 Another Nutcracker interpretation was one of the holiday classics that originally bombed at the box office.

 Selfridges department store, London

 London is another great Christmas movie city and the setting for perhaps the greatest holiday tale ever, A Christmas Carol.
 But the film that captures modern London in all its seasonal finest is 2003’s Love Actually.
 With various filming locations around the city, one of the most hilarious scenes occurs at the famous department store Selfridges, where Alan Rickman tries to buy a necklace only to be delayed with the overzealous gift wrapping of salesman Rowan Atkinson.
 “What are you going to do next, dip it in yogurt?” he asks.
-Speaking of London, take a virtual tour of Buckingham Palace’s Christmas decorations.
+Speaking of London, get a look at some rarely seen royal family Christmas photos through the years.

 Watching the 1994 version of Little Women has become a holiday tradition thanks to several key scenes that take place at Christmastime, including the opening sequence, which was filmed in Historic Deerfield standing in for Concord.
 Although most of the movie was shot in Canada, where a replica set of Orchard House was built, the Massachusetts establishing shots lend authenticity and a feel of classic Americana to the movie.
 You can also visit the actual Orchard House, where author Louisa May Alcott lived, set, and wrote Little Women, in the real Concord.
 Check out these vintage photos of Christmases past.